idnahacks/GoodHound/README.md

 - csv saves a comma separated values file for use with reporting or MI (completing the graphs, actions, charts trifecta in the tagline)
 - md or markdown to display a markdown formatted output

--f an optional filepath for the csv output option
+-d an optional filepathdirectory path for the csv output option

+By default the output is csv in the current working directory.

 -q supresses all output
 -v enables verbose output
 --debug enables debug output

-By default the output is csv in the current working directory.

 ### Number of results
 -r can be used to select the amount of results to show.
 By default the top 5 busiest paths are displayed.